-The Site Supervisor or Contractor must indicate the need for and the proposed location of concrete batching plants which includes the location of cement stores, sand and aggregate stockpile areas.
-No cement will be mixed on site for this project.
-A Method Statement indicating the layout, type of concrete batching preparation (dry or wet mix).
-The site agent must indicate on the Method Statement proposed total volume of concrete that is needed for the completion of the entire project.
+No cement will be mixed on-site for this project.
+The site agent must indicate on the Method Statement the proposed total volume of concrete that is needed for the completion of the entire project.

-Concrete/cement mixing:
+Concrete/cement mixing (if applicable):

-- Concrete and cement may only be mixed on existing hard surfaced areas, or edged mortar boards or a suitable container.
-Concrete may not be mixed or stored directly on the ground under any circumstances; - The visible remains of the batch and concrete, either solid, or from washings, must be physically removed immediately and disposed of as hazardous waste.
+- Concrete and cement may only be mixed on existing hard-surfaced areas, edged mortarboards, or a suitable container.
+Concrete may not be mixed or stored directly on the ground under any circumstances; - The visible remains of the batch and concrete, either solid, or from washings, must be physically removed immediately and disposed of as hazardous waste. - Washing of equipment shall be done in a container to prevent any runoff of contaminated washing water.

-- Washing of equipment shall be done in a container to prevent any runoff of contaminated washing water. - Extreme care must be taken to limit the amount of water contaminated by washing equipment.
-Water from concrete washing can be re-used in concrete mixes or must be stored in drums, then removed from the site and disposed of at a licensed municipal dump site.
+• Extreme care must be taken to limit the amount of water contaminated by washing equipment.
+Water from concrete washing can be re-used in concrete mixes or must be stored in drums, then removed from the site and disposed of at a licensed municipal dumpsite.

-Concrete batching plants
+Concrete batching plants (not applicable)

-The following procedures must be implemented to control waste water run-off from concrete batching plant locations:
+The following procedures must be implemented to control wastewater run-off from concrete batching plant locations:

-- The location of concrete batching areas must be approved by the ECO (if possible/appropriate, the use of ready-mix concrete is preferred). - Concrete batching facilities must have suitable bunding methods in place to ensure minimal waste water run-off occurs during batching operations. - Contaminated water may not enter a natural or man-made (e.g. trench / sloot or dam) water system.
+- The location of concrete batching areas must be approved by the ECO (if possible/appropriate, the use of ready-mix concrete is preferred). - Concrete batching facilities must have suitable bunding methods in place to ensure minimal wastewater run-off occurs during batching operations. - Contaminated water may not enter a natural or man-made (e.g. trench / sloot or dam) water system.
 Preventative measures include establishing sumps from where contaminated water can be either treated in situ or removed to an appropriate waste site. - Dry mixing batching areas to be carefully placed in consultation with the ECO. - Cement bags are to be stored securely out of harm's way from the elements (wind and rain).
 Bags have to be covered and placed on plastic sheeting.
-Used cement bags must be disposed of on a regular basis via the solid waste management system, and must not be used for any other purpose. - Sand and stone used for cement or concrete batching must be stored on plastic layers (or on ECO approved disturbed areas) in order to prevent contamination of the natural environment. - Cleaning of equipment and flushing of mixers must not result in pollution of the surrounding environment.
+Used cement bags must be disposed of regularly via the solid waste management system, and must not be used for any other purpose. - Sand and stone used for cement or concrete batching must be stored on plastic layers (or on ECO-approved disturbed areas) to prevent contamination of the natural environment. - Cleaning of equipment and flushing of mixers must not result in pollution of the surrounding environment.
 All wastewater resulting from batching of concrete must be disposed of via the contaminated water management procedure. - Excess or spilled concrete must be confined within the works area and all visible remains of excess concrete must be physically removed and disposed of on completion of cement work.
 Washing the remains into the ground is not acceptable.
 All excess aggregate must also be removed. - Wash-down areas must be confined to within the concrete batching areas only.

-7.11.17 Blasting / drilling
+7.11.18 Blasting/drilling (not applicable)